-Reading time: Less than 5 minutes
+Reading time: About 4 minutes

 Do you want to improve your sentence structure?
 Here are seven types of sentences that you should eschew….